markthomas93/2013-Sep-HR-ML-sprint/README.md

 We created this sprint by adapting a Kaggle tutorial -- you will be using records of survivors from the Titanic disaster to create an algorithmic model capable of predicting whether a passenger lived or died, and what kind of things about a person would make them more or less likely to have survived.
 For example, as women and children were given priority seating among the ship’s scarce lifeboats, they were much more likely to survive than other demographics.

 You will start by using simple pivot tables and regression in Excel.
-Then you will use Python and its associated packages to apply regression models and implement a random forest algorithm.
+Then you will use Python and its ********** associated packages to apply regression models and implement a random forest algorithm.

 ### Basic Requirements - Excel, R, and Rattle
 * Watch the [videos from week 1](https://class.coursera.org/ml-003/lecture/index) of the Coursera Machine Learning class (approx. 20 - 40 minutes, depending on whether you watch them at 2x speed or not).
-* Learn basic terminology (and make sure to look up any other words you don’t know along the way)
+* Look up any terminology you're not familiar with, e.g.
   * CSV
   * Dependent Variable
   * Model